-The Department of Medical Education & Research at Akron General offers Hobart Loans, in increments of \$1,000 or \$2,000, to all incoming and current resident physicians.
-First time loan candidates can obtain a Hobart Loan with no interest, while continuing candidates incur a 5% interest rate.
+The Department of Medical Education at Cleveland Clinic Akron General offers Hobart Loans, in increments of \$1,000 or \$2,000, to all incoming and current resident physicians.
+First time loan candidates can obtain a Hobart Loan with no interest.
 Hobart Loans are secured loans intended for relocation but designed to assist resident physicians in financial need and can be applied for multiple times as long as eligibility criteria are met.
 Hobart Loans are secured through payroll deduction of 26 pay periods until the loan amount plus any interest is paid back in full.